eatfishfish/openpilot-server/README.md

 sudo reboot #Restart your c3/c3x

 #### 3. Download the file
-(1) Open http://laolang.duckdns.org:7898/op/DongleId in your browser
+(1) Open http://laolang.duckdns.org:7898/op/DongleId/ in your browser
 and replace DongleId with your ID.
 DongleId can be viewed on your c3/c3x device.

+(2) Open http://laolang.duckdns.org:7898/nav/DongleId/ in your browser
+  Configure navigation。(Only suppost IPhone map and AMap)